 “I can run those light patterns through the Charybdis’s computer,” Khay volunteered.
 A bright, expansive grin had replaced the tears, and the booze had gone right to her face, leaving her red-cheeked and bleary-eyed.
 “It might be our key to communicating with them.”

 I only noticed I’d started chewing my thumbnail when I stopped to say, “Lights seem like an awfully inefficient way to communicate in space, though.
-They may be as meaningful as strings of Christmas lights.”
+They may be as meaningful as Christmas lights.”

 “Ever seen a spaceship decked out in Christmas lights, Byrne?”
 Parker said, not quite concealing his annoyance.
 I rolled my eyes.
 “Clearly it wasn’t engineered to communicate with random human ships.”